Harlem Detective series: Background

-By 1954, Chester Himes was living in Paris, where he enjoyed the intellectual milieu and lack of racism.
+By 1954, Chester Himes was living in Paris, France, where he enjoyed the intellectual milieu and lack of racism.
 His writings and novels were well-respected, but they did not provide enough income on which to live.
-He met Marcel Duchamel, the editor of Le Serie Noir (The Black Series), which had popularized American hardboiled detective writing in France.
+He met Marcel Duhamel, the editor of Série noire (The Black Series), which had popularized American hardboiled detective writing in France.
 The name of the series referred to the color of the books' covers, which was solid black (the association of that word with both the covers and the dark content therein would be a factor when a group of French aficionados of American crime movies famously coined the term "film noir".
-To solve Himes' problem, Duchamel suggested he turn to writing detective fiction.
-Himes complained that he did not know how, but Duchamel told him to simply start with a bizarre incident and see where that took him, while emulating the terse writing style of Dashiell Hammett and Raymond Chandler.
+To solve Himes' problem, Duhamel suggested he turn to writing detective fiction.
+Himes complained that he did not know how, but Duhamel told him to simply start with a bizarre incident and see where that took him, while emulating the terse writing style of Dashiell Hammett and Raymond Chandler.
 Although Himes considered his first attempt a "potboiler" and hoped to return to more serious writing, he would eventually state that his first book in his detective series was a "masterpiece".

-The first novel in the Harlem Detective series was actually published in America first, in 1957 for Fawcett with the title For Love of Imabelle, then in France in The Serie Noir for publisher Gallimard with the title La Reine de Pommes (The Queen of Apples).
+The first novel in the Harlem Detective series was actually published in America first, in 1957 for Fawcett with the title For Love of Imabelle, then in France in The Serie Noire for publisher Gallimard with the title La Reine de Pommes (The Queen of Apples).
 It would later also be published under the title A Rage in Harlem.
 The nine books in the series have been published in at least 132 editions around the world in eight different languages.